theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 I hope you found this Remote Execution introduction useful and I’ll be happy if you share your experience and thoughts in the discussion below.
-I plan to incorporate REX in next posts too.
+I plan to incorporate REX in the next posts too.
 The user interface for triggering the job is now being greatly improved.
 If you have a suggestion for an improvement, please open a new issue in our [issue tracker](https://projects.theforeman.org/projects/foreman_remote_execution)